 Statutes of limitations (the time you are legally allowed to file a lawsuit) can vary in different cases and areas.
 So, it is important to contact an experienced personal injury lawyer who can help you determine what statute may apply in your situation.

 I was recently in a car accident and the at-fault driver doesn’t have car insurance.
 Do I still receive compensation for my injuries?

-South Carolina drivers are required to carry some sort of liability insurance, which is at minimum $25,000 coverage per person.
+South Carolina and Georgia drivers are required to carry some sort of liability insurance, which is at minimum $25,000 coverage per person.
 However, some drivers break this law or do not carry enough insurance to compensate you for all of your damages.
 You still may be able to recover money through your own insurance policy’s underinsured motorist or uninsured motorist benefits.
 Insurance coverage can be a complex issue, but an experienced personal injury lawyer can conduct an investigation into what insurance coverage applies in your case.
 In this situation, George Sink, PA.
 Injury Lawyers will work hard to help you receive compensation that you deserve.